mathpn/mathpn.github.io/src/content/blog/sentiment-classification-twitter-part1.md

 ## Pre-Processing

 Pre-processing is a huge step in our analysis, as it **directly influences the model's performance**.
-We'll use python regex to indicate words that are all caps, replace URLs for URL, user mentions with USER, remove all special symbols, indicate punctuation repetitions with REPEAT, hashtags with HASHTAG and word end elongations (e.g. _heeyyyyyyy_) with ELONG.
+We'll use python regex to indicate words that are all caps, replace URLs for URL, user mentions with USER, remove all special symbols, indicate punctuation repetitions with REPEAT, hashtags with HASHTAG and word end elongations (e.g. _heeyyyyyyy_) with `ELONG`.
 English contractions are split, extra spaces removed and, finally, everything is set to lower case.

 ```python
 def preprocess_tweets(tweet):